isprashant/django-financial-management-app/README.md

 2. Install dependencies from `requirements.txt`.
 3. Run `python manage.py migrate` to apply database migrations.
 4. Run `python manage.py runserver` to start the development server.

-## Notes

-- Place the `demo/` directory alongside `README.md` so the image links render correctly on GitHub.
-- Adjust thumbnail widths as needed for better display on different screens.